Chapter 17. Optimizing virtual machine performance

 However, this command increases memory usage, and might cause performance problems on your host or your VMs.

-Due to the virtual nature of a VM’s network interface controller (NIC), the VM loses a portion of its allocated host network bandwidth, which can reduce the overall workload efficiency of the VM.
-You can minimize the negative impact of virtualization on the virtual NIC (vNIC) throughput by modifying the VM’s configuration.
+Due to the virtual nature of a VM’s network interface controller (NIC), the VM loses a portion of its allocated host network bandwidth.
+This can reduce the overall workload efficiency of the VM.
+To minimize the negative impact of virtualization on the virtual NIC (vNIC) throughput, you can use a variety of methods.

 Procedure